keenregen/FundThis/README.md

-# Solidity Study 3 Fund This Contract
+# Solidity Study 3 "Funding a Contract"